renebarto/baremetal/doc/05-console-uart1.md

 - Line 224-229: Some sanity checks are performed.
 If these fail, false is returned
 - Line 231: We calculate the index for the GPIO set or clear register.
-A GPIO pin can be set by writing a 1 to the correct GPIO pin set register at the correct bit offset, and can be reset by writing a 1 to the correct GPIO pin clear register at the correct bit offset
+A GPIO pin can be set by writing a 1 to the correct GPIO pin set register at the correct bit offset, and can be reset by writing a 1 to the correct GPIO pin clear register at the correct bit offset.
 This register uses 1 bit for every GPIO pin, so a 32 bit register can deal with 32 GPIO pins.
 This means there are 2 registers:
   - `RPI_GPIO_GPSET0` or `RPI_GPIO_GPCLR0` for GPIO pins 0 to 31